 - Another reality is that an idle mind is the devil’s workshop.
 So keep busy with positive things and remain little time to be used in detecting “signs of trouble” that “never called your name”.
 If you are not in a position to be busy with ordinary jobs try religious activities, sports and other hobbies that will engage your interest.
 Religious activities have an added advantage of providing you with opportunity to enjoy a divine atmosphere and a good formation; the religious activities are in addition to your usual religious obligations.

-- Everyone at some time or the other experiences feeling of insecurity concerning a number of things such as the amount of money in the bank, age, physical appearance or health, but the amount of insecurity feeling in each person is not usually proportional to the amount of treat existing but to the extent to which one is “attached” or “detached”.
+- Everyone at some time or the other experiences feeling of insecurity concerning a number of things such as the amount of money in the bank, age, physical appearance or health, but the amount of insecurity feeling in each person is not usually proportional to the amount of threat existing but to the extent to which one is “attached” or “detached”.

 Understanding these realities well, the youth will stop looking for trouble, ignoring certain troubles for a while and attending to only troubles that surely deserve to be attended to.
 An example that is important is that noisy abdomen without pain can be ignored for a while and most of the noises will terminate themselves.
 The more you listen to your abdomen, the more it talks to you, He will also get busy positively, and also learn to “look at the birds of the air and consider the lilies of the field” (Matt.
 6:25ff) and try to adopt their attitude to life.
 Detach yourself from life and you will enjoy life, begin to die and you will live more abundantly.